 Whether you are lucky enough to live rurally or make regular trips to the countryside at the weekend, there is nothing better than enjoying the fields and woodland in the UK.
-With the fine summery weather, it is a great time to take your family for an amble through woods or walking your dogs along the country lanes and the network of footpaths.
+With fine summer weather or crisp autumn days, it is a great time to take your family for an amble through woods or walking your dogs along the country lanes and the network of footpaths.
 Here we have some top tips to enjoy the countryside safely respecting farmland, livestock and woods that we are lucky enough to enjoy:

 1 Know Your Area